chideraemmanuel/Lynkks/README.md

 - **Customizable Profile** - Users can personalize their profile with custom titles, descriptions, and profile images.
 - **Unlimited Links** - Add, edit, and reorder an unlimited number of links to external websites, social media, or content.
 - **Mobile-Friendly Design** - Fully responsive layout, optimized for both mobile and desktop users.
-- **Link Tracking** - Monitor engagement with built-in click-through tracking for each shared link.
+- **Views and Clink Tracking** - Monitor engagement with built-in profile view tracking, as well as clicks tracking for each shared link.
 - **Simple User Interface** - Clean, user-friendly design that’s easy to navigate and set up.
 - **Secure Authentication** - Sign in using a secure and reliable session-based authentication system, including support for Google OAuth.
 - **SEO Optimized** - Optimized for search engines to improve the visibility of individual profiles.